erenon/erenon.github.com/content/posts/encrypted_backup_rclone.md

     - .cache/**
     + **

-Use `rclone ncdu --filter .config/rclone/filter.txt` to verify that the right files are selected.
+Use `rclone ncdu --filter-from .config/rclone/filter.txt .` to verify that the right files are selected.

 ## Automate with systemd